fperez/fperez.org-src/py4science/git.rst

 QGit_: an excellent Git GUI
   Git ships by default with gitk and git-gui, a pair of Tk graphical clients to browse a repo and to operate in it.
-I persoanlly have found qgit_ to be nicer and easier to use.
+I personally have found qgit_ to be nicer and easier to use.
 It is available on modern linux distros, and since it is based on Qt, it should run on OSX and Windows.